 Amazon is under investigation in CA for bending existing laws that require stores that deliver to be based out a brick and mortar and be open for at least half of the hours they deliver for.
-Amazon is disobeying these last and not being shy about it.
-Again, Amazon will circle the wagons with their legal team(s) and challenge and maybe even try and change existing law.
+Amazon is disobeying these laws and not being shy about it.
+Again, Amazon will circle the wagons with their legal team(s) and challenge and maybe even try to change existing law.
 This is just another sign of Amazon and massive big box retailers doing their best to shut down every independently run family business.
 PLEASE join the fight and get involved!

 See article below for more details.

 The unassuming entrance isn’t open to the public, despite the law saying it should be.

 US editor W. Blake Gray visits a “retail store” in LA that doesn’t seem to exist.

 In February, Amazon, doing business as Prime Now, was issued a liquor license to open a liquor store in Los Angeles.
 California requires businesses that offer alcohol for home delivery to have a brick-and-mortar store.
 So Amazon got a license for a store that would be in the same building as its enormous Prime Now warehouse in an industrial part of north Los Angeles.

 Prime Now’s license specifically requires the store to stay open for half of the hours that Amazon does liquor deliveries from its warehouse.
 Amazon offers deliveries for 16 hours per day; therefore, it must be open for eight hours.
 There are other requirements, including offering for sale any bottle of wine or spirits that it offers for delivery from the warehouse.